JarrettWendt/JarrettWendt.github.io/_posts/2020-05-11-ReinventingTheWheel.md

 Now complete<sup>*</sup> with these implementations, I believe I have some credence to explain why their existence is warranted.
 I believe the answer to the title of this article comes in three forms:

 ## 1. Use Case
 The Standard Template Library is perhaps _too generic_ for some.
 C++ is a language that encourages low-level optimization.
 So when tasked with creating a generic containers library, a balance must be made between functionality and performance.
 How often will a user need to access the back of a linked list?
 Storing a back pointer will cost an extra pointer of stack space as well as a small bit of extra computation to maintain it.
 Is the benefit of the added functionality of maintaining a back pointer so beneficial to those users who need it that it's worth the performance hit to those users who don't?
+Why are we even worrying about the stack-size of the container?
+Isn't the heap-size more important?

 These are questions that are impossible to answer and those who implement the C++ standard library have done their best guess at assuming the use cases.